-Students who complete an approved teacher licensure program (with a highly effective status that includes methods courses and student teaching) in any area can then have their licenses endorsed to teach in additional areas.
-Requirements for endorsements are 1) having earned a highly effective teaching license, and 2) have a minimum of 24 hours in a content area which is taught in the schools with a grade in each course of a C (no C-s) or above.
-The endorsement can be added to the initial license at the time of application for the initial license.
-An endorsement makes the initially licensed candidate eligible to teach in the content area for which they earned 24 hours with a C or above.
-Endorsements are for teaching at all grade levels, K-12 in the specific endorsement area.
+Add-on Licenses.
+Students who complete an approved teacher licensure program can then have their licenses endorsed to teach in additional content areas.
+Requirements for endorsements are having 1) earned a "highly effective" teaching license, and 2) a minimum of 24 credit hours in a content area which is taught in the schools with a grade in each course of at least a C (no C-s).
+The endorsement may be added to the initial license at the time of application for the initial license.
+Endorsements are for teaching at all grade levels, K-12, in the specific endorsement area.

-For instance, if an individual was obtaining an Elementary K-6 highly effective licensure and had completed 24 credit hours in history with the grade of C or above, they would qualify for a K-12 History endorsement.
+For instance, if an individual was obtaining a "highly effective" elementary licensure and had completed 24 credit hours in history with the grade of C or above, they would qualify for a K-12 history endorsement.
 This type of endorsement would allow them to teach history content courses in middle and high school.

-Highly effective licensure can be transferred to another state.
-However, the endorsement will not transfer out of North Carolina.
+"Highly effective" licensure can be transferred to another state.
+However, endorsements do not transfer out of North Carolina.